 Some examples are “language training for lawyers”, “language training for sports coaches”, “language training for actors” – and of course if you teach a specific language that is rare – that itself makes you already present in a niche

 By the way, nobody says you can’t have two different niches, but you have to be very careful how you brand yourself on your own website.
-Sometimes it makes sense to have a seperate website for an additional topic and specialty, sometimes it is good enough to dedicate an additional specific area on your website to – as long the search engines and your website visitors are not confused by mixing unrelated content into one big mess.
+Sometimes it makes sense to have a separate website for an additional topic and specialty, sometimes it is good enough to dedicate an additional specific area on your website to – as long the search engines and your website visitors are not confused by mixing unrelated content into one big mess.